thecodecrate/python-pipeline/tests/modular_fragmented_design.md

 Other languages, like Python, don't have built-in support for partial classes.
 However, you can achieve similar functionality by using traits, mixins, multiple inheritance, or a chained single inheritance pattern.

-## A Convention for Implementing Partial Classes in Python
+## TCS1: TheCodeCrate's Standard 1

-This section introduces a convention for implementing partial classes in Python, focusing on simple, individual classes.
+This document introduces a convention for implementing partial classes, focusing on simple, individual classes.
 In later sections, we'll explore how to extend this approach horizontally across groups of classes, which is particularly useful when partials represent features in a project or package.

 The approach consists of three main components: